 To say he used my training would be an understatement.

 From lockdowns, riots, group attacks, hostage situations, control and restraining or when it kicked off randomly between a group prisoners, he used what he'd trained with me.

 It was stressful job.

 And throughout this time when he was under intense pressure, he never once broke the law.

-Because the quality of his training I gave him the ability to work under intense fight stress.
+Because the quality of his training gave him the ability to work under intense fight stress.

 And then the funding cuts came in.

-Andy managed to stick at it longer than most of the guys he was working with.
-Even being put forward for the tornado (prison riot) sqaud at one point.
+He managed to stick at it longer than most of the guys he was working with.
+Even being put forward for the tornado (prison riot) squad at one point.

-But sensing an opportunity to quit on a high, he used what he'd learned and the positivity he'd got from training regularly...
+Sensing an opportunity to quit, he used what he'd learned and the positivity he'd got from training regularly...

 ...to start something new and channel his energy into a new business.